Virtual Care > Virtual Care: Stomach Flu (Viral Gastroenteritis)

 Signs of dehydration in young children:

-Your health care provider will most likely diagnose your condition based on your history and symptoms.
+Your licensed health care provider will most likely diagnose your condition based on your history and symptoms.
 You will rarely need testing.
-If your symptoms persist, your health care provider may ask for a stool sample to look for viruses, bacteria, and parasites.
+If your symptoms persist, your licensed health care provider may ask for a stool sample to look for viruses, bacteria, and parasites.

 Specific treatment is not usually needed.
 Usually, you simply need to drink plenty of fluids and rest at home until the virus leaves your system.
 In rare cases, you may need treatment for severe dehydration, with IV (intravenous) fluids.